XGProyect/XG-Proyect-v3.x.x-Languages/README.md

 - Insert into your DB table languages the folder name.
 With first letter uppercase.
 Example: English, Español, Türk, etc.-
 - Go to your XGP Admin CP > Server settings > choose your just added language.-

+<strong>Important:</strong> <strong>official</strong> XGP languages are <strong>English and Spanish</strong>, any other language is not official and might be outdated.
+Depends on the language creator.

 ## Who is using XG Proyect?

 We are happy to deliver this software giving others the possibility to have a good OGame Clon.